matttgregg/advent21/README.md

 On the other hand I *did* do exactly that for tracking down a bug.
 The actual updates to the costs is a bit fiddly!
 Anyway, all done and crabs away!

+### Day 8

+The first part is simple, but the second part is significantly more difficult.
+The first part does give a clue on how to handle the second part.

+There are multiple approaches, but it's one of those situations where a completely generic solution is complex.
+(Even working out how to describe the generic problem in code is complex!)
+So, many will fall back to a hand rolled solution based on a few ideas:

+* Part 1 uniquely identifies some values as starters.
+* How can you identify the rest?
+* What are the intersections of digits like?
+Are some contained in others?
+* Are some the unions of other digits?
+* We don't have to just work with digits - maybe it's useful to find individual segments?
+* Are there any statistical properties to take advantage of? (e.g. how often a segment appears across all digits.)

+The only major alternative is the 'scan all possibilities and check if this produces valid digits' approach.
+This has to work (otherwise there's no unique decoding), but it is a lot more expensive.
+The number of segment permutation is finite, and not insanely large so it is one of those days where a brute force approach will work.
+On the other hand, the code to generate the permutations and check validity is complicated enough that I'd hesitate to call the brute force approach the *easy* approach in this case!